Lisa the Skeptic: Plot

 Homer attempts to claim a motorboat from a "police raffle" that turns out to be a sting operation.
 While returning home, the family passes a new mall being built on an area where a number of fossils were found.
 Lisa protests and the management allows Springfield Elementary to conduct an archaeological survey.
 During the excavations, Lisa finds a human skeleton with wings.
 Springfield's residents are convinced it is the remains of an angel, and Homer cashes in by moving the skeleton into the family's garage, charging visitors to see it.

 Lisa remains skeptical and asks scientist Dr. Stephen Jay Gould to test a sample of the skeleton.
 When Dr. Gould appears at the Simpson house the next day to tell Lisa that the tests were inconclusive, Lisa goes on television to compare the belief in angels to the belief in fictional things, such as leprechauns.
 In response, Springfield's religious zealots go on a rampage to destroy all scientific institutions.
 Appalled with the violence, Lisa goes into the garage to destroy the skeleton, but finds that it has disappeared.
 The mob soon converges on the Simpson household, and Lisa is arrested and put on trial for destroying the skeleton.

 Before the trial even begins, the skeleton is seen outside the courtroom.
 Everyone rushes to it to see a foreboding message added to the skeleton, warning that "The End" will come at sundown.
 Sunset approaches and the citizens gather around the skeleton, but nothing happens.
 As Lisa reprimands them, a booming voice from the skeleton silences her and announces, "The End... of high prices!"
 The skeleton is then hoisted over to the entrance of the new Heavenly Hills Mall.
 Lisa realizes the whole event was a publicity stunt for the mall, and criticizes management for taking advantage of peoples' beliefs.
 She attempts to boycott them, but the bargain-loving public shrugs off the exploitation and goes shopping, while Dr. Gould confesses that he never actually tested the sample.
 Marge observes that while it was talking, Lisa believed the angel was real.
-She denies this, but admits she was frightened, and thanks her mother for her support.
+She denies this, but admits she was frightened, and thanks her mother for her support, as they walk away.